kundarmegha/new-project/README.md

 # new-project
-echo "this is our first git project"
+"this is our first git project" megha